-Athletic heat stress monitoring is an invaluable tool for saving lives.
-While at-risk demographics include young children or adults 65 or older, heat-related illness can happen to anyone - even athletes who in prime physical condition.
+Heat stress monitoring is an invaluable tool for saving lives.
+While at-risk demographics include young children or adults 65 or older, or anyone working or performing in hot conditions heat-related illness can happen to anyone - even athletes who in prime physical condition.

 Heat stroke is one of the 3 leading causes of sudden death during exercise.
 Survival rate for heat stroke is very high if immediate treatment is received, but preventing heat-related illnesses is the best approach to saving lives.